sarosh-quraishi/PyOP2/doc/sphinx/source/pyop2_ir_user.rst

   }""")
   kernel = Kernel(ast, "init")

-The :class:`pyop2.ir.FlatBlock` object encapsulates a ''flat'' block of code, which can not be modified by the IR engine.
+The :class:`FlatBlock <pyop2.ir.FlatBlock>` object encapsulates a ''flat'' block of code, which is not modified by the IR engine.
 A ``FlatBlock`` is used to represent (possibly large) fragments of code for which we are not interested in any kind of transformations, so it may be particularly useful to speed up code development when writing, for example, test cases or non-expensive kernels.